 During each bidding phase, you will have at least 24 hours to register your bids.
 If you already know who you want, that will only take you a couple of minutes each time.
 There will then be a gap before we move on, for me to sort out the winning bids etc. This may move faster if all bids are in quickly, but you won’t be left behind unless you miss the pre-stated deadline.

 Throughout the season, the time put in is up to you.
 It really doesn’t need to be a lot, you could get away with 10-20 minutes a week, just as long as it takes for you to decide on your players each week and list your lineup on your forum page for us to score.
 It can be done with minimal commitment, but the more you put in the more you’ll get out of it.
 You can post your lineups at any time in the build up to a fixture as long as you’re ahead of the deadline, which is one hour and one minute before the kickoff of the first match each week.
 If you miss the deadline or forget to post a new lineup, the last lineup you posted will carry over.

 I hope so, it’ll be a laugh and will enhance your football viewing pleasure this season!

 If you’re in, press the word to send me an email and I’ll reply with login details for you.

-We’ve got 11 or 12 teams from last season going for it again, so we just need a few more.
-Once we have the right amount of people signed up we’ll get stuck in!
+We’ve got 12 or 13 teams from last season (out of 16) going for it again, so we just need a few more.
+Once we have the right amount of people signed up we’ll come up with a bidding schedule and get stuck in!